antoniokadid/php-router/README.md

-# php-router
+# WAPPKit Core - HTTP
-A PHP WYSIWYG library to enable mapping of URLs that do not exist.
+A PHP library to receive and respond to HTTP requests.

+Part of Web Application Kit (WAPPKit) Core which powers WAPPKit, a privately owned CMS.

-*Project under development and may be heavily change.
+*Project under development and may be subject to a lot of changes.
 Use at your own risk.*

 ## Installation

-composer require antoniokadid/php-router
+composer require antoniokadid/wappkit-core-http

 ## Requirements